 When taken together, this work expands our knowledge of the ability of N. aromaticivorans to metabolize and funnel a diversity of aromatic compounds into a common pathway.
 While this work focused on enzymes needed for metabolism of G-diketone, previous studies have shown that cells can grow on S-diketone (10).
 It is known that several Lig enzymes are active with G- and S-type aromatic substrates (16, 30), so it is possible that these same Lig dehydrogenases can metabolize each of these respective diketones.
-(12, 17)We propose that the use of multi-functional Lig enzymes may provide N. aromaticivorans with the flexibility to consume a broad mix of monomeric and oligomeric aromatic substrates.
+As enzyme redundancy is a described characteristic of N. aromaticivorans’ dimer degradation pathway (12, 17), it is also possible that additional, undiscovered enzymes can also reduce diketones in addition to the Lig dehydrogenases.
+We propose that the use of multi-functional Lig enzymes may provide N. aromaticivorans with the flexibility to consume a broad mix of monomeric and oligomeric aromatic substrates.

 There are other examples of N. aromaticivorans enzymes that can act on both aromatic monomers and dimers.
 NaLigF2 is a -etherase that cleaves aromatic dimers in the presence of glutathione (16).
 However, based on fitness analysis of a mutant library of N. aromaticivorans, this same gene product was proposed to be a subunit of a DesCD isomerase that converts 4-carboxy-2-hydroxy-6-methoxy-6-oxohexa-2,4-dienoate (CHMOD) to (4 E)-oxalomesaconate (OMA) during syringic acid degradation (29).
 As predicted, mutations that inactivate desD resulted in a loss of growth on syringic acid and accumulation of CHMOD, and in vitro enzyme assays showed that purified DesCD produced OMA (29).
 Additionally, the syringate o-demethylase DesA can also demethylate vanillic acid, albeit at a slower rate, and a second ring-opening dioxygenase, LigAB2, has been identified in N. aromaticivorans (12).
 Thus, it is possible that broad substrate specificity may be an underappreciated feature of N. aromaticivorans aromatic metabolism that is more common than previously thought.